GSA/USSM/_pages/marketplace/fleet.md

                 </div>

       To drive consistency in vehicle and overall fleet reporting, the common data elements used to describe a fleet, a vehicle, fuel consumption, as well as OMB A-11 fleet budget projections are managed and published by GSA and the Department of Energy.<BR>

                     <li><a href="https://fastweb.inl.gov/help/index.cfm/resources/vld-reference/section/data-elements-and-rules" title="" target="_blank">Data Elements and Rules Standards</a></li>

+Find classifications for various types of commercially available vehicles, as well as minimum technical, quality, and optional equipment specifications.
+These standards are used to ensure Federal vehicles are safe, durable, and economical, and to provide uniformity in the acquisition process.

+ <li><a href="https://www.gsa.gov/buy-through-us/products-and-services/transportation-and-logistics-services/fleet-management/vehicle-purchasing/federal-vehicle-standards" title="" target="_blank">Federal Vehicle Standards</a></li>

                 <hr class="margin-top-auto width-full">
             </div>